IPAC Logo IRSA Logo

 IPAC provides:

 • Access for the astronomical community to the IRAS data.
-Data from the following processors are generated on an individual basis according to the requester's specifications:
+Data from the following processors are available, as noted:

-• Scan coaddition (one-dimensional or line coaddition) using SCANPI (the SCAN Processing and Intergration tool) and SUPERSCANPI, and the upcoming online service xscanpi.
+• Scan coaddition (one-dimensional or line coaddition) using SCANPI (the SCAN Processing and Intergration tool) and SUPERSCANPI.
 Scan coaddition is useful for analyzing point sources and slightly extended sources.

 • Resolution-enhanced images using HIRES